The Controller#

 Usually, measurement queues will require a fully initialized and launched Constellation to operate on.

-When started, the measurement queue will pick up the first measurement, send the reconfigure
+When started, the measurement queue will pick up the first measurement, send the reconfigure command to all satellites

 which have configurations in the measurement, wait for the reconfiguration to succeed and then start a run.
 The run